- N.C. Foreclosure Prevention Fund - State Home Foreclosure Prevention Project

 Assistance for Veterans

 Transitioning from military to civilian life can be daunting, particularly if you are struggling financially while trying to begin a new career.
-If you served in the military and are having trouble making your mortgage payments after being honorably discharged (after Jan.
-1, 2008), the N.C.
+If you are a returning veteran and are having trouble making your mortgage payments, the N.C.
 Foreclosure Prevention Fund may be able to help you while you look for work or complete job training.

 You may be able to get help in one of three ways: